bragegsa/RGAE/README.md

 Everything regarding clustering is take nfrom [Github link](https://github.com/GatorSense/hsi_toolkit).
 The code is written by A. Zare et al.

+## My contributions

+I have only modified certain aspects of the code.
+These are:
+- PCA -> KPCA/Clustering
+- SLIC -> Felzenszwalb/Qickshift/Watershed
+- No optimizer -> RMSP/Momentum/ADAM

 # Hyperspectral anomaly detection
 This is the implementation of articles: ["Hyperspectral Anomaly Detection With Robust Graph Autoencoders"](https://ieeexplore.ieee.org/document/9494034) and ["Robust Graph Autoencoder for Hyperspectral Anomaly Detection"](https://ieeexplore.ieee.org/document/9414767).
 # Usage